 Lauki ki Kheer recipe is a delicious, easy-to-make Indian-style pudding made with bottle gourd (dudhi, doodhi, ghiya), milk, sugar, and infused with saffron, cardamom and topped with dried fruits in an Instant pot pressure cooker or stovetop.
 Serve the kheer warm or chilled.

-There are many names for Bottle Gourd.
 In some other Indian languages, it's also called lauki, dudhi, ghiya, sorekai, sorakaya.
 They are also known as Cucuzza, Calabash, Opo Squash in other countries.

-In South India, Kheer is also known as Payasam, wherein most household's sugar is replaced with Jaggery.
+In South India, Kheer is also known as Payasam, wherein most households' sugar is replaced with Jaggery.

 How to Make Lauki Kheer in Instant Pot